fedeizzo/zettelkasten/icns/accessControl/accessControl.md

 ![AC structure](./static/acStructure.png){.ui .image .centered}

-When policy and model are mathematical defined an automated reasoning can be used as enforcement.
+When policy and model are mathematically defined an automated reasoning can be used as enforcement.

 ## AC models
 List of access control models and relative topics: